BYUHPC/slurm-auto-array/share/man/man1/slurm-auto-array.1.md

-The commands that are run by these work units can be specified in two ways: an arbitrary number of arguments that are common to all tasks can optionally be given after '`--`' on the `slurm-auto-array` command line, and multiple lines of differing arguments can be givn on stdin.
-These lines of arguments on stdin are parsed by Python's shlex, so the rules for quoting are what you probably expect.
+The commands that are run by these work units can be specified in two ways: an arbitrary number of arguments that are common to all tasks can optionally be given after '`--`' on the `slurm-auto-array` command line, and multiple lines of differing arguments can be given on stdin.
+These lines of arguments on stdin are parsed by Python's `shlex`, so the rules for quoting are what you probably expect.
 If no arguments are given after `--` on the command line, the lines of input themselves will be executed.

 As an example, this command: